mov-cli/mov-cli/README.md

 - **[python](https://www.python.org/downloads/)** (required, with pip)
 - **[mpv](https://mpv.io/installation/)** (recommended & default media player)

-To get running these are all the prerequisites you'll need although you can find some nice extra ones over [here]().
+To get running these are all the prerequisites you'll need.

 With the prerequisites installed, mov-cli can be installed via the pip command on python versions 3.8 and up.